 There are deterrents available that may provide some protection to livestock but will not provide any fox population reduction.
-Such products should not be relied upon to protect livestock as a stand alone measure.
+Such products should not be relied on to protect livestock as a standalone measure.

 Trapping is not cost effective as the technique is labour intensive and foxes quickly re-invade from surrounding areas.
 Trapping also has animal welfare implications.